TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 3) Make predictions for both the training-set and test-set.

 4) Use the f.mse() function above to estimate model performance on both the training and test-sets.
-   What sort of performance do you see if you use the global mean to predict values for the test-set?
+   What sort of performance do you see if you use the global mean (of response variable values in the TRAINING set) to predict values for the test-set?

 [Return to index](#index)